Our services will remain fully functional throughout this difficult time. We promise that our guarantees

 alimony, child support and all!

-the child's adjustment to his/her home, school, and environment;
+The child’s adjustment to the environment, home, school, and community;

 Want an easy divorce?

 Join thousands who have already gotten divorce documents online in an affordable way.

 Under Kentucky law, both parents are expected to support their child(ren) financially until they reach the age of 18 or graduate from high school.